77th Brigade (United Kingdom): 2014–present

+In 2015, the UK government said the brigade's objectives would be similar to those of the SAG.
+Specifically, it was to:

+Brigadier Chris Bell was appointed Commander 77 Brigade in May 2017, and Programme Director for Project Castle, which aims to develop a modern career structure in the Army, in December 2018.

-Wired described the brigade as a "psychological operations unit responsible for 'non-lethal' warfare that reportedly uses social media to "control the narrative", as well as disseminating UK government-friendly podcasts and videos".
+In 2019, Laurie Clarke in Wired described the brigade as a "psychological operations unit responsible for 'non-lethal' warfare that reportedly uses social media to "control the narrative", as well as disseminating UK government-friendly podcasts and videos".

 Warfare Today says of the brigade that it is a combined regular army and reserve unit "for non-lethal warfare and behavioural influence", based at Denison Barracks, Hermitage, Berkshire.